axondeepseg/axondeepseg/docs/source/documentation.rst

 Starting with AxonDeepSeg versions 2.0+, Python 3 is required.
 Although your system may already have a Python environment installed, we strongly recommend that AxonDeepSeg be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`_ (lightweight version version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`_).
-Miniconda is used to create virtual environments, which provides a separation of installation dependencies between different Python softwares.
+Miniconda is used to create virtual environments, which provides a separation of installation dependencies between different Python projects.
 Although it can be possible to install AxonDeepSeg without Miniconda or virtual environments, we will only provide instructions for this recommended installation setup.